zointblackbriar/NodeRedPresentation/README.md

 If you require to use the feature of Real Time Database, you may configure as described below

+In Intro Page, as you can see that we need to create a Real Time Database

 ![Intro Page](https://github.com/zointblackbriar/NodeRedPresentation/blob/master/img/NodeRedPresentation/Firebase_Intro.png)

+As depicted image below, database might be configure to show about statistics of result

 ![Index Page](https://github.com/zointblackbriar/NodeRedPresentation/blob/master/img/NodeRedPresentation/Firebase_Index_HTML.png)

+You should create a Realtime Database in the page as below

 ![Database Intro Page](https://github.com/zointblackbriar/NodeRedPresentation/blob/master/img/NodeRedPresentation/Database_Intro.png)

+If you configured your page correctly, you will see result of MQTT data as depicted.

 ![Database_Action Page](https://github.com/zointblackbriar/NodeRedPresentation/blob/master/img/NodeRedPresentation/Database_Action.png)

+The following image is your MQTT node in node-red platform.
+Please assign your settings properly.

 ![Configuration Page](https://github.com/zointblackbriar/NodeRedPresentation/blob/master/img/NodeRedPresentation/Configuration.png)